fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2025/labs/lab9.md

 	prototype for `add_county`.
 * `county.c` should contain the definition of any functions in `county.h`.
 * `sort.h` should contain function prototypes for any sorting-related functions.
-If you are using the provided Lab 8 solution, these are `get_min_in_range` and `sort`.
+If you are using your Lab 8 solution, these are `get_min_in_range` and `sort`.
 * `sort.c` should contain the definitions of any functions in `sort.h`.
 * `utils.h` should contain prototypes for any extra "utility" functions.
 If